LectureTracking/trackhd/README.md

 make -j`processor_count`
 ```

 Remain in the build folder and run the following cmake command to make the extra modules.
-The path decribed below is an example.
+The path described below is an example.
 Fill in the directory path on your machine which points to the OpenCV Extra modules folder.

 ```
 cmake -DOPENCV_EXTRA_MODULES_PATH=<Repositories folder path>/opencv_contrib/modules ../